Can Your HOA Fine You for Ring Doorbells and Security Cameras?

 The question "Can my HOA fine me for a Ring doorbell or security camera?" has a more nuanced answer than you might expect.
 Federal law, state regulations, and HOA enforcement practices all intersect in ways that often favor homeowners — but only if you understand your rights and know how to assert them.

-This guide walks you through the legal landscape, explains your strongest defenses against security device violations, and shows you exactly how to fight back if your HOA tries to fine you.
+This guide walks you through the legal landscape, explains your strongest defenses against architectural violations, and shows you exactly how to fight back if your HOA tries to fine you.
+Check your state's fine limits and homeowner rights for additional protections — states like Florida, Texas, and California have specific laws that may protect your security devices.

 2. Fair Housing Act (FHA) and Disability Accommodations